nathanpaulscott/RF-Design-Tool/README.md

 While the coding is definitely not perfect, at least it is quite modular, which helps in maintainability.

-I would appreciate if you do not use this without my permission, but I can't stop you.
+I would appreciate if you do not use this without my permission, but Im not going to stop you.